turingschool/front-end-curriculum/lessons/module-1/js-4.md

 ```

 ## Which Data Structure?
-The data you are required to represent is getting increasingly complex.
-You need several objects at one time, which can be stored in arrays or other objects.
 When deciding on an approach, you must consider how the data will be used.
 When the order of objects is important, they should be stored in an array.
 When you want to access objects using their name, they work well as properties of another object (because you would not need to iterate through all objects like in an array).

 #### Objects in an Array